TimeBandit/good-morning/README.md

 - Clone this repo.
 - Make any changes you need to the [emojis](src/emojis.ts), [quotes](src/quotes.ts) or [salutations](src/salutations.ts) as required.

+Under `settings > secrets`, define the following

+- `CHANNEL_ID_DEV` : the Slack channel that a message will be posted to by the pipeline on push
+- `CHANNEL_ID_PROD`: the Slack channel that you daily messages will be posted to each morning
+- `USER_TOKEN`: you Slack user token

 ## Usage

+To modify the automatic shedule, modify [schedule.js.yml](.github/workflows/schedule.js.yml)

 ## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License